Annayum Rasoolum: Box office

 The film, made at a production cost of ₹4.5 crore (₹45 million) did a business of ₹12 crore (₹120 million) at the box office, making it one of the financially benefited Malayalam films of the year.
 According to IBN Live, Annayum Rasoolum was the first commercial success in Malayalam in 2013.

 Critical reaction

 In Rediff.com, Paresh C. Palicha rated three out of five and said: Annayum Rasoolum "is a tale told in the classical love story mould with the underbelly of Kochi city as its backdrop.
 The low lifers of this bulging cosmopolitan urban jungle populate this film" and that "director is more interested in giving us a glimpse of the life led by those in the lower strata of society and we do not complain because whatever he shows is interesting".
 He concluded "Annayum Rasoolum is a chain of interesting moments woven into the thread of a love story".
-Palicha also gave thumps-up to the work of Ravi, acting of Abu and Chacko.
+Palicha also gave thumps-up to the work of Rajeev, acting of Abu and Chacko.